OpenWeightlessCIC/OpenWeightless/README.md

 ACCESS TO PATENTS:
 The Weightless-P protocol is based on intellectual property that is the subject of patents.
-Rights to use these patents are available to members of the Weightless SIG (Special Interest Group) Should you wish to deploy this code or derivatives of it, you need to be a Weightless SIG member.
+Rights to use these patents are available to members of the Weightless SIG (Special Interest Group)

+Should you wish to deploy this code or derivatives of it, in full or part, you will need to be a Weightless SIG member for all code that is bassed on a patent managed by the Weightless SIG.

+Membership of the Weightless SIG for the purposes of using this open source software stack in commercial products or deploymentss requires the derivative product to be submitted and pass Weightless-P certification to be valid.
 For specific modules, please refer to the list of associated patents, trademarks and certification marks to confirm the licensing needed prior to branching a part of the project to confirm the licensing position.

+CERTIFICATION:
+Applus+ are the current certification agent for Weightless-P software and hardware products

 ACCESS TO TRADE MARKS: